Key Highlights

 7. Metrics and Measurements

 ITIL 4 advocates using metrics and KPIs to drive improvements.
-By tracking performance and analyzing data, you can identify bottlenecks and measure the impact of changes, making informed decisions for refining release management.
+Tracking performance and analyzing data, helps identify bottlenecks and measure the impact of changes, making informed decisions for refining release management.

 In essence, ITIL 4 supports continuous improvement in release management by providing a comprehensive framework, promoting iterative enhancements, and integrating with other practices to optimize processes and deliver greater value.